-Dell, at the Consumer Electronics Show (CES) 2017, confirmed the long running rumor that Microsoft will release the Creators Update in April this year.
-However until now the exact date of the launch was not known.
+Dell, at the Consumer Electronics Show 2017, confirmed the long-running rumor that Microsoft will release the Creators Update in April this year.
+However, until now, the exact date of the launch is not known.

 A new report has surfaced which suggests that some sources, all of whom wish to stay anonymous, have revealed that the much-awaited Microsoft Windows 10 Creators Update will be rolled out gradually to the whole world on April 11.

 Apart from the date, no new specifics have been revealed about the update.
 Microsoft itself has stated in its official website that the update is still under works and anything or everything about it may get changed.

 "Product under development; features, timing and devices are subject to change," stated Microsoft in its Windows 10 Creators update page.